xflouris/libpll/README.md

 * 64-bit multi-threaded design that handles very large datasets.
 * easy to use and well-documented.
 * SIMD implementations of time-consuming parts.
-* Comparably fast likelihood computations as RAxML (Stamatakis 2014).
+* comparably fast likelihood computations as RAxML (Stamatakis 2014).
 * generic and clean design.
+* Linux, Mac, and Microsoft Windows compatibility.

 ## Compilation instructions